sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

     }).First()
     ```

-    The **Explain** smart action provides a detailed explanation of the LINQ query used to populate the `Author` property of the `Book` object.
+    The **Explain** smart action provides a detailed explanation of the LINQ query used to populate the **Author** property of the **Book** object.

     For example, the explanation might look like this:

     ```plaintext

     The active selection is a C# code snippet that assigns a value to the Author property.
 This value is derived from a collection of Author objects named Authors.
-The code uses LINQ (Language Integrated Query) to filter and transform the data within this collection.
+The code uses LINQ to filter and transform the data within this collection.

     First, the Authors! expression uses the null-forgiving operator (!) to indicate that Authors is not null, even if the compiler might think otherwise.
 This is a way to suppress nullable warnings.
 The Where method is then called on the Authors collection to filter the elements.
 The lambda expression a => a.Id == b.AuthorId is used to find all Author objects where the Id matches the AuthorId property of another object b.